Jolaboy/Basic-C-Sharp-Projects/README.md

 * Implement basic CRUD (Create, Retrieve, Update, Delete) operations.

-Newsletter MVC Application
+### Newsletter MVC Application
-This project provides the foundation for a simple web application designed to capture user email subscriptions, built using the Model-View-Controller (MVC) architectural pattern in ASP.NET Core.
+This project provides the foundation for a simple web application designed to capture user email subscriptions, built using the Model-View-Controller (MVC) architectural pattern in .NET Entity Framework.

 ### Core Technology
-### Architecture: ASP.NET Core MVC
+### Architecture: ASP.NET Framework MVC

-* Data: EF Core with SQL Server (a standard choice for MVC).
+* Data: EF with SQL Server (a standard choice for MVC).

 ### Goals
 * Create a responsive web application using the MVC structure.

-* Implement a simple model (Subscriber) to store user emails.
+* Implement Dashboard for Admin to manage subscriptions.

-* Set up EF Core for data persistence.
+* Set up EF for data persistence.

-* Create views for displaying the subscription form and a confirmation page.
+* Create views for displaying the subscriptions.

 ### Premier League Fantasy Tracker
 An application designed to leverage the power of Entity Framework Core to manage and track fantasy league statistics for Premier League players, utilizing seeded data for realistic context.